retrozinndev/colorshell/README.md

 <br>

 > [!note]
-> I am currently working with eww, you can see how my work is going on branch `eww-edition`.
+> I am currently working with eww, you can see how my work is going in the branch `eww-edition`.
-> Thus I may be a little bit be inactive in the main branch (`ryo`).
+> Thus I may be a little bit inactive in the main branch (`ryo`).

 ## 🎨 Colors
 All the colors are dynamically based on the current wallpaper!
 This is possible by using [pywal], a cli tool to generate colorschemes by using an image as a base.